fraganator/archive-cache-manager/README.md

 * ROM library maintained as accurately ripped/dumped collections, where specialised compression formats not an option.
 * Extract and play archives from location other than `LaunchBox\ThirdParty\7-Zip\Temp`, such as high speed SSD.
 * Playing ripped PS2 games with PCSX2 where the disc image is bin/cue format, avoiding the "CDVD plugin failed to open" error message.
+* Playing MSU versions of games, where archive contains mix of cue, bin, and rom files.
 * Your library contains GoodMerged sets, and you want a quick way to play individual ROMs.